cosmos/cosmos-sdk/docs/spec/nft/README.md

 The default handlers are imported here with the NFT module and used for `MsgTransferNFT`, `MsgEditNFTMetadata` and `MsgBurnNFT`.
 The `MsgMintNFT` however is handled with a custom function called `HandleMsgMintNFTCustom`.
 This custom function also utilizes the imported NFT module handler `HandleMsgMintNFT`, but only after certain conditions are checked.
 In this case it checks a function called `checkTwilight` which returns a boolean.
 Only if `isTwilight` is true will the Message succeed.

-This pattern of inheriting and utlizing the module handlers wrapped in custom logic should allow each application specific blockchain to use the NFT while customizing it to their specific requirements.
+This pattern of inheriting and utilizing the module handlers wrapped in custom logic should allow each application specific blockchain to use the NFT while customizing it to their specific requirements.